-Although it has been dealing with traditional assets but is now planning to add price predictions for cryptocurrencies, in another move by Nasdaq to make crypto more pallatable for institutional investors.
+Although it has been dealing with traditional assets but is now planning to add price predictions for cryptocurrencies, in another move by Nasdaq to make crypto more palatable for institutional investors.

-Surprisingly, the reason given by Nasdaq for the possibility of adding this type of dataset, is "abundance of interest" according to head of alternative data at the company Bill Dague.
+Surprisingly, the reason given by Nasdaq for the possibility of adding this type of dataset is "abundance of interest" according to the head of alternative data at the company, Bill Dague.
 This is even as crypto markets continued to fall.
 Although he said the company was exploring the product and added that whether it will be launched or not "remains to be seen," another official at the company said that they were beta testing the new crypto functionality prior to a November launch.

 If it is successfully launched, it would compete with Thomson Reuter's cryptocurrency market data platform, the only large-scale financial platform that provides market data to investors.
 Eikon, which is similar to Nasdaq’s Analytics Hub integrated cryptocurrencies in partnership with CryptoCompare.

 The news by Nasdaq comes as Citigroup this week launched a crypto custodian solution through digital asset receipts (DARs).
 It is hoped to assist large-scale investors to securely invest in cryptocurrencies with insurance and protection.

 It is expected that the provision of dependable market data and analytics tools will combine with custody services to boost institutional investor participation.